syl20bnr/spacemacs-elpa-mirror/stable-melpa/rg-readme.txt

     ("baz" .    "*.baz *.qux")))

 The `rg-define-toggle' macro can be used to define a toggleable flag for the rg command line.
-Such flags can then be toggled from the results buffer and the search repeate with updated flags.
+Such flags can then be toggled from the results buffer to repeat the search with updated flags.

+The default configuration of this package is compatible with `wgrep'.
+If grouped mode and/or show columns is enabled you need to install the wgrep-ag package from MELPA and configure it like this:
+(add-hook 'rg-mode-hook 'wgrep-ag-setup)